 The best example of a level 4 vehicle is Google's Waymo project.
 Waymo vehicles have been operating driver free for some time in the US, although a test driver is on hand just in case anything goes wrong.

 Level 5: Level 5 cars are ones that require no human interaction whatsoever, they are fully autonomous vehicles.
 Examples of level 5 vehicles are robotic taxis.
-We're still a long way off putting level 5 vehicles into mass production.
+We're still a long way off putting level 5 vehicles into mass production, although Elon Musk claims that Tesla will be ready for level 5 in 2020.
+Whether there will be legislation to support level 5 vehicles is a different matter.

 Audi's Aicon concept is an example of a level 5 autonomous vehicle.
 Experts believe it will be some time before we ever see cars like it on the road, but they certainly offer an exciting glimpse into a driverless future.